The Manne Family Fellowship in Public Interest Law

 Application Information

-Applications are due by noon on Friday, January 31, 2025.
-The selection committee will interview finalists in February.
+Applications are due by noon on Friday, January 30, 2026.
+The selection committee will hold interviews with finalists in February.

-In spring 2025, the Manne Family Fellowships program will fund up to three one-year (12-month, full-time) postgraduate fellowship positions with non-profit legal organizations working in the areas of civil rights, civil liberties, or reproductive rights.
+In Spring 2026, the Manne Family Fellowships program will fund up to three one-year (12-month, full-time) postgraduate fellowship positions with non-profit legal organizations working in the areas of civil rights, civil liberties, or reproductive rights.

-Before applying, applicants identify a potential sponsoring organization and collaborate with the organization to develop a description of the proposed work, training, and supervision.
+Before applying, applicants must identify a potential host organization and collaborate with them to develop a description of the proposed work, training, and supervision.
 The proposed work may include an identified project, which can either be a new initiative or an ongoing project of the sponsoring organization, but this is not a requirement.
-Organizations must provide support for the fellow’s work and appropriate training and supervision.
-Students with questions about potential sponsoring organizations are welcome to contact Mary Murphy in the Career Services Office.
+The host must commit to supporting the project and providing appropriate supervision throughout the fellowship.
+Students with questions about potential host organizations or project ideas are welcome to contact Nicole Simmons in the Justice Center or Mary Murphy in the Career Services Office.

-The fellowship is available only to Texas Law alumni.
-Only third-year students or recent graduates who will complete a judicial clerkship by the fall of 2025 may apply.
-The fellow will be chosen by a faculty committee based on the applicant’s proposed work and commitment to public service.
+The fellowship is open only to Texas Law alumni.
+Applicants must be third-year students or recent graduates who will complete a judicial clerkship by Fall 2026.
+A faculty committee will select the fellow based on the applicant’s proposed work and commitment to public service.

-Preference may be given to applicants who will work in person.
-Applicants who plan to work remotely or whose supervisor will work remotely must provide information from the sponsoring organization about the remote supervisory arrangement in the fellowship application.
+In-person work is preferred.
+Applicants who plan to work remotely, or whose supervisor will work remotely, must include a detailed explanation of the remote supervisory arrangement in their application.